 , University Singers

-, the Guitar Ensemble, Opera Workshop, or the Chamber Music Ensemble.
+, the Opera Workshop, or the Chamber Music Ensemble.
 Selected students may collaborate with faculty to experience heightened challenges in the Music Honors Program.
 Performances by the world-class cultural organizations in the city– the Houston Symphony, Houston Grand Opera and Houston Ballet – are all included in several course requirements, and solo and chamber performances available from Da Camera, Nexus, Society for the Performing Arts, and the Friends of Music are readily available.
-The School of Music presents between 50 and 70 programs each year, including student recitals, faculty concerts, major ensemble concerts and invited guest performances.
+The Department of Music presents between 50 and 70 programs each year, including student recitals, faculty concerts, major ensemble concerts and invited guest performances.
 The Choral program hosts a week long residency each year by a well-known choral composer.
-The Opera Workshop

 Where can I go from here?